 Firehouse Grants has a marketing and advertising presence through the internet, and Schwartz and staff attend trade shows across the country.
 Clients have come mainly from Pennsylvania, New Jersey, Maryland, New York, and Delaware, though Schwartz said clients represent municipalities from coast to coast, including a handful in the Minneapolis region.

 “Everybody that works with me is also a firefighter.
-We all sort of life and breathe fire service.
-I often tell clients that it sounds corny, but we actually believe in what we do because these departments have very little funding,” he said.
-“They rely on these grants to make sure they can effectively serve their communities so that they can go home to their families every night.
-We see it firsthand when we go out on calls.
+We all live and breathe the fire service.
+I often tell clients that as corny as it sounds, we believe in what we do because these grants help underfunded departments serve their communities and ensure that firefighters go safely,” he said.
+“They rely on these grants to help underfunded departments make sure they can effectively serve their communities and

-“I run the business from LaMott every day.
+“I run the business from LaMott’s firehouse every day.
 If we get a call, I go on the call, and then I come back and keep working.
 I love it.
 I love everything about the fire service,” he said, noting that he has wanted to serve as a firefighter for as long as he can remember.

 “It’s in my blood.
 My son just turned 16 and became a junior firefighter with Abington Fire Company in August.
 I ended up joining there as well, so now I’m at both,” he said.